Winehouse father finds posthumous new album painful

 Lioness: Hidden Treasures features 12 songs and demos chosen by producers Mark Ronson and Salaam Remi, who both worked with Winehouse when she was alive.

-Singled out for praise by critics were the reggae-infused cover of "Our Day Will Come" and "Halftime," while the two tracks from recording sessions for the third album that never materialized -- "Between The Cheats" and "Like Smoke" featuring rapper Nas, merely underlined what might have been.
+Singled out for praise by critics were the reggae-infused cover of "Our Day Will Come" and "Halftime", while the two tracks from recording sessions for the third album that never materialised -- "Between The Cheats" and "Like Smoke" featuring rapper Nas, merely underlined what might have been.

 Mitch Winehouse said his daughter's torrid personal life meant her talent was often overshadowed, even for him.